Pharmaceutical

 Figure 4: Bulk density variations versus tap number for different heating times.
 The measurement is done at 110°C.

-Figure of the Evolution of the Hausner ration vs the heating time for Pharmatose 450M®
+Evolution of the packing amplitude Δρ as a function of the heating time for Pharmatose 450M® at 110°C and 120°C.

 This result is consistent with the caking due to the glass transition of lactose.
 The larger the temperature, the faster the formation of solid bridges.
 Compared to conditioning done at room temperature, taking several weeks or months, increasing the temperature allows the heating time to be reduced on a laboratory timescale, from minutes to hours.
-Therefore, the typical time for reaching the saturation value of Hr, corresponding to the typical caking time, can be found for different temperatures in a reasonable time.
+Therefore, the typical time for reaching the saturation value of Δρ, corresponding to the typical caking time, can be found for different temperatures in a reasonable time.
 By extrapolation, the typical caking time at room temperature could be found.

 A new approach for predicting the typical caking time is possible by measuring the densification of powder at high temperatures instead of directly investigating the caking at room conditions during long-time experiments.
 This new approach suggests measuring the typical caking time for different temperatures, close to Tg.
 With several data, the typical caking time at room temperature could be found by extrapolation as illustrated in Figure 1.